katnaps/nixos-base/README.md

 gpt
 ```
 now in cfdisk tool you want to create a UEFI boot partition
-create a new partition by pressing Enter:
+create a new partition by pressing Enter
 ```
 1G EFI System
 ```